Troubleshooting and FAQ

 There are a few ways to turn annotations on and off.

 - Per Tool: You can turn them on or off per tool, meaning you want to keep some annotations while omitting others.
 To do this select an individual tool.
-Go to Annotation from the Properties window and in the Display Mode, select the appropriate choice.
+Go to Annotation from the Configuration window and select an option in the Show Annotation dropdown.

 - Via User Settings: You can set up your user settings so that Annotations appear the same way for every workflow and tool.